-BANGKOK -- Thailand announced a package of incentives Friday, including a 50% tax cut, for companies to relocate production to the slowing Southeast Asian economy from China amid the Sino-American trade war.
+BANGKOK -- Thailand announced a package of incentives on Sept.
+6, including a 50% tax cut, for companies to relocate production to the slowing Southeast Asian economy from China amid the Sino-American trade war.

 To qualify for the incentives, companies must apply next year for approval to invest 1 billion baht ($32.7 million) or more in the country and carry out the investment by 2021.

 Approved investors will see their corporate tax obligations reduced by half for five years.

 The incentives show Thailand jockeying for foreign investment against neighbors like Vietnam as the country seeks to move its manufacturing sector into higher-value activities.

 Forty-eight multinationals including U.S. chipmaker Western Digital are considering relocating production to Southeast Asia from China, Thailand's Office of the National Economic and Social Development Council says.